How Rally Organizes Information

 There are two basic modes in Rally:

 The mode you select determines the menus and corresponding data that display on the Rally page.
-When you select a mode a set of major tabs, or menus, display.
+When you select a mode a set of major menus display.
 These menus are color-coded to match the color of the project button on the navigation bar.
 This visual cue helps keeps you apprised of your location within the Rally application at all times.
-Click any major tab and you are presented with a series of links to web pages designed to provide access to various views and activities.
+Click any menu and you are presented with a series of links to web pages designed to provide access to various views and activities.